 A fever of 101 degrees Fahrenheit or above and chills are possible strep throat symptoms.
 Lower fevers may be a symptom of a viral infection instead of strep throat.

-A headache and even body aches and joint pain are sometimes experienced with strep throat.
+Other common symptoms of strep throat include a headache and even body aches and joint pain are sometimes experienced.

 7. Stomach Pain